 The study is conducted using both analytical and descriptive type of methodology.
 The study primarily depends on primary and secondary data.
+The Survey is conducted in automobile manufacturing Companies located in Chennai city.
+Chennai hosts a number of automobile companies making the study realistic and meaningful.
+Chennai is referred to as the Detroit of South Asia.
+As automobile manufacturing companies have entered the economic arena, their level of play has raised the economic standing of young and educated professionals.
+Chennai, being the metropolitan city, truly represents employees belonging to various strata of the society.
 The primary data are collected through survey method.
 The survey is conducted using well formulated Questionnaire.
 Multi Stage Random Sampling is applied for generating data.
 Samples for the purpose of the study are selected systematically.
 Totally 850 Questionnaires were distributed and 585 collected out of which 540 completed questionnaires were found usable.
 The multistage random sampling method is applied to collect the primary data.
 The random sampling method is applied to obtain the responses from the employees.
-Secondary data are collected from books, journals, periodicals and websites.
+Hence, the multistage sampling method is justified to collect the samples form the automobile companies.